-The purpose of the AzNN Milk Taste Test for 2008 was to show that many people are unable to taste the difference between milks, and many people like the taste of 1% low fat and fat free milk.
+The purpose of the AzNN Milk Taste Test for 2008 was to see if people are able to taste the difference between milks, and if people like the taste of 1% low fat and fat free milk.
 The taste tests were conducted with a convenience sample of 100 participants from 5 of the busiest WIC clinics in the Phoenix Metropolitan area.
 Participants were given four samples of milk and were asked to identify the fat content of each milk, and if they liked the sample.
-After the taste test, the participants were informed which samples they identified correctly and if they said they liked the taste of the 1% low-fat or fat-free milk.
-Additionally, they were given a Fun Food News newsletter on low-fat milk, which includes healthy recipes.
+After the taste test, the participants were informed which samples they identified correctly and if they said they liked the taste of the 1% low fat or fat free milk.
+Additionally, they were given a Fun Food News newsletter on low fat milk, which includes healthy recipes.